edmcouncil/fibo/README.md

 ## Intro

 Yellow FIBOs have entered the OMG Process.
-They comply with the OMG rules for documentation and public comment.
+They comply with the OMG rules for documentation and public comment.x

 ## Directories